 According to 343, they’ve taken on the feedback and are using the extra development time to “create the best-looking Halo game-ever.”
 The presentation can be seen in the below video:

 Ask 343 confirmed features

-Dual-wielding isn’t in the game, though, due to 343 focusing primarily on equipment within the game.
-Similarly, playable Elites aren’t supported because the story is primarily a “Master Chief and Spartan story.”
+Dual-wielding isn’t in the game, so players will only be able to equip one weapon at once.
+However, they can still carry a sidearm.
+Playable Elites aren’t supported in-game either, with 343 explaining that this is because the story is primarily a “Master Chief and Spartan story.”